8 Step RV Drivers Checklist before Pulling out

 2 - Chassis Walk-around:

-Also, take a quick look at your tires for low air pressure and check the sidewalls of each tire for potential cuts.
+You should take a quick look at your tires for low air pressure and check the sidewalls of each tire for potential cuts.
+I always reach over and touch the top of my RV, truck, or other vehicle and check for excessive heat.

 Believe it or not, you should also look under the RV for any hanging debris.
 I have had to crawl under mine to remove such items as; a tree limb, a large piece of a plastic tarp, and once I even removed a piece of a tractor-trailer tire from my Generator Exhaust pipe.